 First the brand, then the positioning

 When it’s clear what products and services you bring to society, who your clients are and what your brand entails, it's time to give your brand a competitive positioning.
 A good positioning determines which category the product or the service belongs to, but also what makes that product or service stand out from the rest.
 This leads to inspiring starting points for communication, style and service.
 Take a look at our work for Bever, for example.
-Or read about The Edinburgh International Festival, where visibility was the most important requirement.
+Or read about the branding for The Edinburgh International Festival, where visibility was the most important requirement.

 Brand portfolio and brand architecture